 Basic Website Builders usually come with your domain or hosting package.
 They usually are not very good.

-GoDaddy have recently upgraded their website builder and it comes with full drag and drop functionality so it is very easy to use.
-But it's also not very advanced and you'd only consider this if you had time on your hands but no money at all.
+GoDaddy has recently upgraded their website builder, and it comes with full drag and drop functionality, so it is very easy to use.
+But it's also not very advanced, and you'd only consider this if you had time on your hands but no money at all.

 Read my GoDaddy Website Builder Review if you're completely skint.

-Weebly and Wix are very good but Wix is easily best and that's what I recommend you use for your first small business website.
+Weebly and Wix are excellent but Wix is easily best, and that's what I recommend you use for your first small business website.